THE TIME OF OUR LIVES – 20 YEARS AGO

 And it is that Aussie spirit that will ensure the nation bounces back strongly after COIVID-19 inevitably becomes a recent memory.

 The mighty Sydney 2000 Games was an event that shifted Sydney on its axis.
 From the night Cathy lit the flame, the city’s focus began a slow, definite and logical drift.
-The physical mass of 1.5 million-plus fans each year attending events at ANZ Stadium created a new gravitational force – dragging the city’s consciousness away from the ocean fringes.
+The physical mass of 1.5 million-plus fans each year attending events at Stadium Australia created a new gravitational force – dragging the city’s consciousness away from the ocean fringes.

 Today, the Stadium helps meet the demands of Greater Western Sydney – the fastest growing community in the country – and provides a major events Stadium for people throughout the Greater Sydney area.